Your ear can get clogged from wax buildup or being at high elevation. In some cases, it can have a more serious cause.

 As you treat a clogged ear, it’s also helpful to identify possible causes of the blockage.
-By doing so, you and your doctor can determine the best way to treat the clog and prevent future problems.
+This way, you and your doctor can determine the best way to treat the clog and prevent future problems.

 1. Eustachian tube blockage

-An Eustachian tube blockage is one possible cause of a clogged ear.
+Eustachian tube dysfunction (ETD) is one possible cause of a clogged ear.
 The Eustachian tube connects the middle ear to the throat.
-Fluid and mucus flows from the ear to the back of the throat through this tube, where it’s swallowed.
+Fluid and mucus

 But instead of flowing down the throat, fluid and mucus can sometimes become trapped in the middle ear and clog the ear.
 This blockage usually accompanies an infection, such as the common cold, influenza, or sinusitis.
 Allergic rhinitis can also cause a blockage in the Eustachian tube.